Manuel I Komnenos: Youth

-Manuel Komnenos was born on 28 November 1118 in the Purple Chamber of the Great Palace of Constantinople.
-He was the eighth child and fourth son of John II Komnenos, the newly-crowned emperor of the Byzantine Empire, and Irene of Hungary.
+Manuel Komnenos was born on 28 November 1118, in the Purple Chamber of the Great Palace of Constantinople.
+Due to this, he was also called Porphyrogenitus (Πορφυρογέννητος; "born in the purple").
+He was the eighth child and fourth son of John II Komnenos, the newly-crowned emperor, and Irene of Hungary.
 Manuel's eldest brother, Alexios, was crowned co-emperor, and Niketas Choniates narrates that in 1123 John raised Manuel and Manuel's other older brothers, Andronikos and Isaac, to the rank of sebastokratores.

 Manuel was raised alongside his cousin Andronikos, with whom he became close.
 He did not receive a formal education, and was trained to be a soldier.
 He accompanied his father on military expeditions against the Anatolian Turks.
 On one occasion he led his personal attendants in a counterattack, which reversed the course of an engagement which was favouring the enemy.
 This occurred during the unsuccessful Siege of Neocaesarea (1140), against the Danishmendid Turks.
 Manuel favourably impressed his father by his courage and fortitude, John praising him as the 'Saviour of the Romans', though he also criticised his rashness.

-As part of his policy concerning the crusader states, John II groomed Manuel to marry Princess Constance of Antioch.
+As part of his policy concerning the Crusader states, John II groomed Manuel to marry princess Constance of Antioch.
 John hoped that Manuel would become the master of a large domain, consisting of Attalia, Cyprus, Cilicia and Antioch.
 The Antiochenes, though ready to swear fealty to the Byzantine emperor, proved reluctant to accept any real level of Byzantine control.
 Manuel's eldest brothers, Alexios and Andronikos, died in 1142.